chiellini/chiellini.github.io/_posts/paper_reading/2020-12-30-2020-she_shape_analysis_bioxriv.markdown

 * nuclear pores
 * ...

-# Methomology
+# Methodology P33

+## registration
 * centroids 形心
 * preserving
   * the biologically relevant, apical-basal（以顶点为基准的） axis (顶点的那个z轴危中心)
   * the longest axis of the cell perpendicular(垂直的 ) to that axis

+## SHE -> SHAPE SPACE MAP P11 (RED PLACE）

+* A method to "morph" all of the locations of all of the points within a cell into the idealized reconstructed cell shape the best represents the cell shape.

+## QUANTIFICATION AND STATISTICAL ANALYSIS P48

+## Building the cell and nuclear shape space P54
+**identifying the primary modes of shape variation**

+**I didn't understand the PCA usages, I can not get the real PCA for every cell.
+24-2-2021 The following fucking mapping methods are derived by my self, but I cannot get the real inverse, the result SHcPCA are so weired.**
 * SHE + PCA
   * you know what is PCA right?
   * PCA +- delta depend on the shape space map distribution
   * Probability density distribution of principal component values
   * see picture1 in experiment section
-* MAXIMUN POINT IN PCA ( SHAPE SPACE) TO DO CLUSTERING

 # Explanation
-* MAXIMUN POINT IN PCA ( SHAPE SPACE) TO DO CLUSTERING
+* MAXIMUM POINT IN PCA ( SHAPE SPACE) TO DO CLUSTERING

 # Experiment
 * correlation between original image and reconstruction image